theupdateframework/taps/tap8.md

 same as the VERSION listed in the metadata.

 The existing delegation to Alice's old key is still valid.
-The client will start with this delegation and look for rotation files to determine the current set of trusted keys.
+The client will start with this delegation and look for rotate files to determine the current set of trusted keys.
+They will see `foo.rotate.1` and discover Alice's new key.

-If the delegation is changed to include her new key, it will also be valid.
+If the delegation is changed to Alice's new key, it will also be valid and will over-rule any rotate files.
 Any old rotate files for this role should be deleted and removed from snapshot on the next snapshot key rotation.
 The client will determine the correct rotate file by starting from VERSION 1.